hrldcpr/poole/_posts/2016-08-17-continued-fraction-streams.md

 (The final expression uses a less cool-looking but probably more practical notation for continued fractions.)

-I wrote [some Python code](https://github.com/hrldcpr/continued) which can convert streams of digits to streams of continued fraction coefficients, and vice-versa.
+I wrote [some Python code](https://github.com/hrldcpr/continued) which converts streams of digits to streams of continued fraction coefficients, and vice-versa.

 ## For Example